 An application to appoint a Receiver over the Ashcroft Homes properties was filed by DUCA in mid-May and approved by the Ontario Superior Court on May 16.
 BDO Canada has been appointed as the Receiver for the project.

-According to DUCA’s application for receivership, Ashcroft Homes was granted a loan of $8.8M in October of 2018 for the purpose of refinancing an existing debt with DUCA and for an equity take out to support another project known as Ashcroft Le Promenade II.
+According to DUCA’s application for receivership, Ashcroft Homes was granted a loan of $8.8M in October 2018 for the purpose of refinancing an existing debt with DUCA and for an equity take out to support another project known as Ashcroft Le Promenade II.
 The loan matured on November 30, 2023, and the debts currently total approximately $6,537,579.

 After Ashcroft’s failure to repay the DUCA loan, the pair entered into a forbearance agreement that extended the due date to March 24, 2024: a date which also came and went without payment.
 Additionally, the agreement outlined that if the loans were not repaid in time, DUCA would have the right to appoint a receiver.